 What is Litsy?
-It’s a wonderful, new-ish social media platform all about books: reviews, reading challenges and games, giveaways, etc. I recommend it to readers, but I especially recommend it to authors, because it’s high interaction and relatively easy to gain a following.
+It’s a wonderful, new-ish social media platform all about books: reviews, reading challenges and games, giveaways, etc. I recommend it to readers and authors, because it’s high interaction and relatively easy to gain a following.
 To get a feel for how high and how easy, keep reading.

-Last month, I started the #LitsyTips hashtag (on Litsy), and a bunch of Littens (yes, we call ourselves Littens) chimed in.
+In 2017, I started the #LitsyTips hashtag, and a bunch of Littens (yes, we call ourselves Littens) chimed in.
 This post is a cumulation of those tips, and in them, you’ll learn how to gain a following and interaction quickly.
 P.S.
 If you are a current Litten who follows back new users, add your @handle in the comments so that readers of this post know who to add to get started.

-At the moment, Litsy is only available as an app on the iOS and Android operating systems.
+Litsy is available on the Internet and as an app on the iOS and Android operating systems.
 I’ll be your iPhone/iOS expert for this post (@raimeygallant), and Trish (@TrishB) and Julia (@julesG) will be your Android OS experts.
 Throughout these tips, they weigh in whenever there’s a difference in how Android functions as opposed to iOS.
 Thanks for being here, Trish and Julia.
 “Thanks for having us.”
 (They didn’t really say that.)

 Without further ado, here are your #LitsyTips: